 If there’s a first reason to visit Bratislava (from Vienna) it is to see startling contrasts.
-Vienna is grand and pristine.
+Vienna is grand and pristine (but maybe a bit soulless?).
 The train station is ultra-modern, the train that you enter to get to Bratislava sleek and shiny.
 The Austrian countryside is tidy, organized and futuristic: you’ll see solar panel farms and lots of gigantic wind turbines.
 When you cross the Slovakian border everything changes.
 You’ll suddenly see ramshackled wooden sheds, communist-era train stations in dire need of paint, and old train carriages lying off to the the side, rusted and covered in graffiti.
 At this moment you realize that you are in the heart of Eastern Europe.

 The train station in Bratislava is your typical Eastern European train station.
 Soviet style construction, stark and a bit gloomy.
 No-frills.
 The people wandering around the station fit right in with the decor.
 You see none of the wealth displayed so confidently in Vienna.
 Within an hour you’ve entered a different world.